Thursday, September 28, 2017

 The two recipients were nominated by their peers, who were also eligible for the award, and chosen from among eight finalists to receive the award.

-Montalvo and Kleinschnittger are scheduled to receive their awards from Chief of Naval Operations Admiral John Richardson at a ceremony later this fall.
+Drechsler and Sager are scheduled to receive their awards from Chief of Naval Operations Adm.
+John Richardson at a ceremony later this fall.

 Vice Admiral James Bond Stockdale, for whom the Stockdale Award is named, articulated five roles for a leader -- moralist, jurist, teacher, steward and philosopher.

 A Naval Academy graduate and pilot, Stockdale ejected from his A-4E Skyhawk over North Vietnam in September 1965 and was held prisoner and frequently tortured until February 1973.
 He received the Medal of Honor in 1976 and served as president of the Naval War College from October 1977 until August 1979.